Awarded to Dr. Patricia Conrod by the University of Montreal thanks to a donation from the Fondation Julien/Marcelle et Jean Coutu.

-Substance use problems are a major concern in adolescents involved in the child welfare system.
-There is an enormous gap between the needs and availability of interventions for youth with substance use problems in the child welfare system (Edalati & Conrod, 2017), with less than 10% of youth in need receiving interventions (Substance Abuse and Mental Health Services Administration, 2009).
-In a recent article, we reviewed the evidence that indicated targeting personality risk profiles is a promising strategy for reducing substance use problems and increasing resilience in this population (Edalati & Conrod, 2017).
+This research chair aims to understand the impact of adverse childhood experiences and psychosocial stress on neural and psychosocial development.
+There is an enormous gap between the needs and availability of interventions for youth with living in vulnerable conditions.
+Children who have come into contact with the child welfare system also rarely receive preventive mental health or substance use interventions, despite their identified risk (Substance Abuse and Mental Health Services Administration, 2009).
+A systematic review by our team indicated that targeting personality risk factors in cognitive behavioural interventions could be a promising strategy for reducing substance use problems and increasing resilience in this population (Edalati & Conrod, 2017).

-Adolescents are recruited from Batshaw Youth and Family Centres (N = 100, aged 14 to 17).
-Adolescents will be invited to receive two brief group-based intervention sessions which target their dominant personality profile.
-Adolescents will be assessed before and after receiving the interventions (3-month and 6-month intervals) to examine the effects of interventions on reduction of substance use problems and improving the mental health outcomes (See Figure 1).
+For the Well-Venture Study, adolescents were recruited from Batshaw Youth and Family Centres (N = 100, aged 14 to 17).
+Adolescents were invited to receive two brief group-based intervention sessions which target their dominant personality profile.
+Adolescents were assessed before and after receiving the interventions (3-month and 6-month intervals) to examine the effects of interventions on reduction of substance use problems and improving the mental health outcomes.